The BIG Copenhagen Winter Guide – 24/25 version

 How much daylight is there during winter?

-In December there is the least daylight, bottoming at 7 hours.
+December has the fewest hours of sunlight – 7 hours.
 Sunrise at approx. 8.30AM and sundown at approx. 3.30PM.
 At the end of January, we’re up to 8h30m of daylight, with sunrise at 8.05AM and sundown at 4.40PM.
 In February it really picks up and at the end of the month you have 10h50m of daylight, sunrise at 7AM and sundown at 5.45PM.
 Come on spring!

 Can you see northern lights from Denmark?